taiwodatamodel/Interswitch-Job_Shadowing-2.0/README.md

 Excel for Data Analytics.
 An assessment project submitted during a training by Interswitch Group for the Job Shadowing 2.0 programme.
 ---

+---

-# Excel Data Analytics Project – HR Case Study
+# Excel Data Analytics Project – HR Workforce Analysis

 ## Overview

-This project demonstrates how Microsoft Excel can be used to clean data, analyze workforce information, and answer key business questions using built-in Excel functions.
-The analysis focuses on HR data to generate insights that support workforce planning, salary analysis, and employee performance evaluation.
+This project showcases practical **data analytics skills using Microsoft Excel** to clean, analyze, and interpret HR workforce data.
+The analysis focuses on answering real-world business questions related to **employee distribution, salary structure, performance evaluation, and workforce tenure**.

-The goal of the project is to showcase strong foundational data analytics skills using Excel, including data cleaning, logical analysis, and business-focused reporting.
+The project demonstrates proficiency in **data cleaning, Excel functions, business analysis, and insight generation**, making it relevant for **Data Analyst, HR Analyst, and Business Analyst** roles.

 ---

 ## Dataset

-The dataset contains employee-level HR information, including:
+The dataset contains structured HR employee data, including:

 * Employee ID
 * Department